hmrc/tracking-consent-frontend/docs/adr/0009-create-a-library-for-reading-the-user-consent-cookie.md

 * Good, because #team-plat-ui can own the new library and make changes at the same time as changes to tracking-consent-frontend
 * Good, because it defers the decision of which library to transitively add it to allowing us to proceed with implementation.
+It keeps open the option to add to either bootstrap-play or play-frontend-hmrc/play-ui at a later date.
 As a fallback we can advise teams add it on its own.
 * Good, because it's a simple solution and easy to implement and rollout.